 Aimed at medical students who wish to undertake PhD research training.

 Applications for 2024 PhD studentships are now closed!

 The programme offers bespoke, high quality scientific & transferable skills training, harnessing the breadth and depth of resources and knowledge across the Centre.
-Students will participate in an induction week, multi-disciplinary training, cross-institutional research placements and cohort-building activities, including participation in the Centre’s networking workshops and conferences.
+Students will participate in an induction week, multi-disciplinary training, cross-institutional research placements and cohort-building activities, including the Centre’s networking workshops and conferences.
 Moreover, trainees on the programme will benefit from an exciting academic environment underpinned by world-class technical expertise provided via the Centre’s research programmes and infrastructure cores.

 To find out more about our current students and their projects, please visit the current students page.